superpi15/hls_lab_finn/README.md

 # hls_lab_finn
 Experiments for FINN flow. <br/>

-This experiment achieve end-to-end NN deployment on a normal laptop, i.e., from NN training, Bitstream generation, to FPGA deployment, all can be done on a laptop. <br/>
+This experiment achieves end-to-end NN deployment on a normal laptop, i.e., from NN training, Bitstream generation, to FPGA deployment, all can be done on a laptop. <br/>

 * System requirement
   * CUDA compatible computer: Nvidia graphic cards